Ethnic, cultural and religious groups of Bahrain: Afro-Arabs

 Most Arabs of African descent originate from East Africa like Egyptians and have traditionally lived in Muharraq Island and Riffa.

 Some Afro-Arabs are also Shia.

 Huwala

+The Huwala are the descendants of Sunni coastal Arabs of Iran who migrated to the Arab states of the Persian Gulf during the 19th century.

+Sunni Persians

-The Huwala are the descendants of Sunni Iranians who migrated to the Arab states of the Persian Gulf during the 19th century.
-Many of them originally lived in Awadhiya (a neighborhood in Godaibiya) and Hoora, both which are now nearly exclusively only populated by foreigners of Filipino, Indian and Bengali origins, however they later resettled in Muharraq Island and Riffa.
+They are not to be confused with the Sunni Persians known as Achomi/Khodmooni people, who are mostly Sunni Persians of Persian non-Arab ancestry who migrated to GCC countries through the 19th and 20th centuries.
+Many of them originally lived in Manamah, Awadhiya (a neighborhood in Godaibiya named after Evaz) and Hoora; both of which are now nearly exclusively only populated by foreigners of South and East Asian origins, however they later resettled in Muharraq Island and Riffa.